Christophe Soumillon has been banned for two months for appearing to elbow Rossa Ryan out of the saddle at Saint-Cloud on Friday.

 Ryan thankfully walked away unscathed.

 “I felt a little bit of pressure from Rossa on my outside while trying to keep a better position behind Ryan (Moore).
-I put my elbow against him just to make him understand I wasn’t going to the inside,” Soumillon explained to Sky Sports Racing.
+I was just behind Ryan at the time and I put my elbow against him just to make him understand I wasn’t going to the inside,” Soumillon explained to Sky Sports Racing.

 “Unfortunately when I asked my horse to stay there and go a little bit to the right I have pushed him for a stride or two and he fell off.

 “Straight away I knew I made a mistake and I’m terribly sad about what happened because I hate to see stuff like this.
 When you are doing that it is even more terrible, so I really want to apologise to everyone, all involved with the horse.